Select Language : English Japanese

 Our Approach

-In addition, we are working to provide and cocreate ICT platforms and solutions/services that lead to a closed-loop society, which can also provide a business opportunity for increasing our corporate value.
-Through these initiatives and many other efforts, we are committed to a greener future with the most effective use of resources through proper waste management and promotion of reusing and recycling in our business activities.
+We are also working to provide and co-create ICT platforms as well as services and solutions that lead to a closed-loop society, which can also provide a business opportunity for increasing our corporate value.
+Through these initiatives and many other efforts, and united as the NTT Communications Group, we are committed to a greener future with the most effective use of resources through proper waste management and promotion of reusing and recycling in our business activities.

 Co-existing with Nature

 We have set “Planning a Future of Natural Harmony” as part of our environmental declaration and established the Biodiversity Action Plan.
-Under these policies, we are carrying out business activities from the construction of facilities to their operation and dismantling in accordance with the NTT Group Sustainability Design Guideline for Buildings and other guidelines.
-We are also engaged in local conservation efforts, such as conservation of satoyama (Japanese rural landscape) and local greening.
+Under these policies, we are carrying out environmentally sound business activities from the construction of facilities to their operation and dismantling in accordance with the NTT Group Sustainability Design Guideline for Buildings and other guidelines.
+We are also engaged in local conservation efforts, including the preservation of satoyama (traditional Japanese rural landscapes), local greening initiatives, and reforestation tailored to regional vegetation.

 To fulfill our corporate social responsibility, we will continue to place a high priority on conservation of biodiversity throughout our business operations and conduct business while inspecting the progress of initiatives, identifying problems, and making improvements.
 We will also adopt a multifaceted approach, including the provision and co-creation of ICT/DX solutions and services that contribute to nature-positive economic activities, which can become business opportunities, as well as environmental contribution efforts such as participating in local conservation projects and disseminating environmental information.